Eik-Lab/Bee_hive/README.md

 To run the code, you need to have the following:
 - [Rust](https://www.rust-lang.org/) installed on your system.
     We recommend using [rustup](https://rustup.rs/)
-- An .env variable with the PORT you want.
+- An .env variable with the PORT and the DATABASE_URL to your database.
 E.g:
 ```
   PORT=3000
+  DATABASE_URL=postgresql:///user:password@hostname:port/db
 ```
 To run the code(for example on a local machine), run the following command in the same folder as the the github repo(might take some time to compile): `cargo run`